-This indicator presents ambient NO2 concentrations in parts per billion (ppb) from 1980 to 2011 using two averaging times: 1-hour averages to be consistent with the short-term primary National Ambient Air Quality Standard (NAAQS) and annual averages to present trends consistent with the long-term NO2 NAAQS.
+This indicator presents ambient NO2 concentrations in parts per billion (ppb) using two averaging times: 1-hour averages to be consistent with the short-term primary National Ambient Air Quality Standard (NAAQS) and annual averages to present trends consistent with the long-term NO2 NAAQS.
 Trend data are based on measurements from the State and Local Air Monitoring Stations network and from other special purpose monitors.
-The number and spatial coverage of monitoring sites vary: between 1980 and 2011, 75 monitoring sites in 57 counties nationwide have sufficient data to characterize annual average trends; and between 1980 and 2011, 34 monitoring sites in 50 counties nationwide have sufficient data to characterize 1-hour trends.
+The number and spatial coverage of monitoring sites vary: between 1990 and 2021, 89 monitoring sites in 67 counties nationwide have sufficient data to characterize annual average trends; and between 1990 and 2021, 64 monitoring sites in 50 counties nationwide have sufficient data to characterize 1-hour trends.
 Trends are displayed for the entire nation and for each EPA Region with monitoring sites with sufficient long-term data.

-Trends in 1-hour NO2 concentrations are presented for the 98th percentile of 1-hour daily maximum concentrations.
+Trends in 1-hour NO2 concentrations are presented for the 98th percentile of 1-hour daily maximum concentrations for each calendar year.
 All exhibits in this indicator present the NO2 NAAQS as a point of reference.
 The fact that the national or regional concentrations fall below the standards does not mean that all monitoring sites nationally or in the EPA Region also are below the standards.
 The indicator displays trends in the number of trend sites nationwide at which NO2 concentrations exceeded the level of the standards, but these statistics are not displayed for the EPA Regions.

 The 98th percentile of 1-hour NO2 concentrations also exhibited a downward trend.
-From 1980 to 2011, the concentrations decreased by 59 percent across the 34 sites with sufficient data (Exhibit 4).
-Among these sites, the number reporting concentrations above the level of the 2010 1-hour NAAQS decreased from 15 sites in 1982 to zero sites since 2005 (Exhibit 5).
+From 1990 to 2021, the concentrations decreased by 54 percent across the 64 sites with sufficient data (Exhibit 4).
+Among these sites, the number reporting concentrations above the level of the 2010 1-hour NAAQS decreased from nine sites in 1990 to zero sites from 2004 to 2021 (Exhibit 5).

-Because ambient monitoring for NO2 occurs almost exclusively in high-traffic urban areas, the average concentrations presented in this indicator likely may not reflect NO2 levels in rural areas.
-Also, in rural areas, air mass aging could foster greater relative levels of peroxyacetyl nitrate (PAN) and nitric acid, which can cause a positive interference in NO2 measurements.
+Because ambient monitoring for NO2 occurs almost exclusively in high-traffic urban areas, the average concentrations presented in this indicator likely may not reflect NO2 concentrations in rural areas.
+Also, in rural areas, air mass aging could foster greater relative levels of peroxyacetyl nitrate (PAN) and nitric acid which can cause a positive interference in NO2 measurements.

 Because of the relatively small number of trend sites in some EPA Regions, the regional trends are subject to greater uncertainty than the national trends.
 Some EPA Regions with low average concentrations may include areas with high local concentrations, and vice versa.
-In addition, the 75 trend sites with sufficient data for annual trends are not dispersed uniformly across all states in the EPA Regions.
-The 75 sites are located in 21 states.
-In the remaining 29 states, there currently are insufficient long-term NO2 data from monitoring sites to include in this indicator.
+In addition, the 89 trend sites with sufficient data for annual trends are not dispersed uniformly across all states in the EPA Regions.
+The 89 sites for annual trends are located in 22 states.
+In the remaining 28 states, there currently are insufficient long-term NO2 data from monitoring sites to include in this indicator.

-To ensure that long-term trends are based on a consistent set of monitoring sites, selection criteria were applied to identify the subset of NO2 monitoring sites with sufficient data to assess trends since 1980.
+To ensure that long-term trends are based on a consistent set of monitoring sites, selection criteria were applied to identify the subset of NO2 monitoring sites with sufficient data to assess trends since 1990.
 Monitoring sites without sufficient data are not included in the trend analysis.
-Some excluded monitoring sites reported NO2 concentrations above the level of the NO2 standard over the time frame covered by this indicator.
-In 2011, however, no monitoring sites in the U.S. measured annual average NO2 concentrations above the level of the NAAQS.
+Some excluded monitoring sites reported NO2 concentrations above the level of the NO2 standard in some of the years covered by this indicator.
+In 2021, however, no monitoring sites in the U.S. measured annual average NO2 concentrations above the level of the NAAQS.

-Summary data in this indicator were provided by EPA’s Office of Air Quality Planning and Standards, based on NO2 ambient air monitoring data in EPA’s Air Quality System (U.S. EPA, 2012) (http://www.epa.gov/ttn/airs/airsaqs/).
-National and regional trends in this indicator are based on the subset of NO2 monitoring stations that have sufficient data to assess trends since 1980.
+Summary data in this indicator were downloaded from EPA’s National Air Quality: Status and Trends of Key Air Pollutants website (U.S. EPA, 2021a) (https://www.epa.gov/air-trends).
+The summary data are based on NO2 ambient air monitoring data in EPA’s Air Quality System.
+National and regional trends in this indicator are based on the subset of NO2 monitoring stations that have sufficient data to assess trends since 1990.